 Get yourself a modern email address from Gmail or one that is tied to your own website.
 Don't show your age by using an outdated AOL, Hotmail or Yahoo email address.
 Keep any unprofessional words out of your email address.
 Using your name as part of the address is a good way to go, i.e. email@example.com or firstname.lastname@example.org.

 - Associate With Social Media

-You most likely already have a Facebook, Twitter or LinkedIn.
+You most likely already have a Facebook, Twitter or LinkedIn account.
 If so ensure that they contain professional content and that they don't expose anything inappropriate to an inquiring employer.
 If your profile is personal in nature don't use it on your resume.
-Make your personal profile private or better yet clean it up then create a new professional page.
-You should have a LinkedIn page.
-If you do rework it so it essentially mirrors your resume.
+Make your personal profile private or better yet, clean it up, then create a new professional page.
+You should have a LinkedIn page, if you do, rework it so it essentially mirrors your resume.
 However, the subject matter can be more in-depth as compared to what is written on your resume.
 You can put the web address of your LinkedIn profile on your resume so the employer can obtain more information if they want it.
-The employer will most likely search for you online anyway so be transparent and don't let them find anything on your social media pages that you couldn't tell them or show them face to face.
+The employer will most likely search for you online anyway so be transparent and don't let them find anything on your social media pages that you couldn't tell them or show them face-to-face.

 - Tailor Your Resume

-Instead of writing one resume and sending it out to every job you want, write one for each job to target each job specifically.
+Instead of writing a single resume, then sending it out to every job you want, write one for each job to target each job specifically.
 Use the tips in the Applicant Tracking System section above and our keywords page for examples.